nycresistor/space-automation/README.md

 $ ssh pi@192.168.1.32
 ```

-The display is built with [Node-RED](https://nodered.org), a flow-based language for passing messages between networked devices by every imaginable protocol.

-All the "Things" scattered around the space communicate with the Pi via [MQTT](http://mqtt.org).
+To make changes to the system you'll want to get familiar with [Node-RED](https://nodered.org) and [MQTT](http://mqtt.org).
 There's an [MQTT Mosquitto Broker](https://mosquitto.org) (server) running on the Pi as a central hub for these messages.
 There's a detailed section on MQTT below.

 Node-RED listens for the messages and updates the UI, and it sends out control messages in response to button presses on the UI.